 Figuring out the average cooling tower cost sounds quite simple but in practice might turn out to be a bit of a challenge.
-Namely, while the majority of cooling towers vendors associate cost with the tonnage of the tower, different cooling towers have a different horsepower-per-ton ratio.
+Namely, while the majority of cooling tower vendors associate cost with the tonnage of the tower, different cooling towers have a different horsepower-per-ton ratio.

 You also need to understand that the replacement of your current cooling tower may have different costs based on specific circumstances.
 How difficult is the removal of the previous tower?
 Will the previous tower be difficult to dispose of properly?
 How high does the new tower need to be installed?
 With all of these variables, the best option is to always get a quote directly from a vendor, so feel free to reach us at any time.